-5 Women Who Made the Interior Design Industry What It Is Today
+Who Are the 5 Women From the Past Who Made the Interior Design Industry What It Is Today?

 There wouldn’t be a design industry today without the efforts of some key women, the first of whom began trailblazing in the late 1880s.
 Late last May, I was honored to moderate a standing room only panel at NYC’s D&D building on the legacy of women in design.
 Settle in for a quick primer on the 5 leading ladies in interior design history.